AdamuAbba/come_buy/README.md

 # Come Buy v1

-A basic geo-fenced e-commerce app implemented with React native (Typescript)
+A basic geo-fenced e-commerce app implemented with React native (Typescript) please find attached in the release section a working installable binary build thank you. the build job was a success on expo servers regardless of the workflow error message displayed here thank you.

 # Table of contents